sassoftware/model-management-resources/examples/README.md

 ## Build and Import a Trained Python Model

-A Python model can be built and trained before importing the model in SAS Open Model Manager as a ZIP file.
+A Python model can be built and trained before importing the model in SAS Model Manager as a ZIP file.
 The ZIP file contains model files that are associated with a specific model and stored within the ZIP file.
 The ZIP file can contain model folders at the same level or in a hierarchical folder structure.
 Each model folder within the ZIP file is imported as a separate model object that contains the contents of the model folder.
 When you import models from a ZIP file into a project version, the hierarchical folder structure is ignored.